agabani/tor-operator/docs/custom_resource_definitions/onionkey.md

 ### Auto Generate

-The Tor Operator will auto generated a random Onion Key and store it in a `Secret` on your behalf.
+The Tor Operator will auto generated a random OnionKey and store it in a `Secret` on your behalf.

 ```
 #onionkey.yaml